Evidence for Intrinsic Galaxy Alignments in Ellipticity Autocorrelations out to $100 h^{-1}\textrm{Mpc}$ from SDSS Galaxies with DESI Imaging: Introduction

-Despite the challenges, measuring shape autocorrelations remains essential because they carry unique information inaccessible to GI cross-correlations.
-Particularly, shape autocorrelations play a critical role in probing new physics, such as the stochastic gravitational wave (GW) background, through their imprint on galaxy orientations \citep{Schmidt:2014,Biagetti:2020,Akitsu:2023,Philcox:2024,Saga:2024,Okumura:2024a}.
+Despite the challenges, measuring shape autocorrelations remains essential because they carry unique information inaccessible to GI cross correlations.
+Particularly, shape autocorrelations play a critical role in probing new physics, such as the stochastic gravitational wave (GW) background, through their imprint on galaxy orientations \citep{Schmidt:2014,Biagetti:2020,Akitsu:2023,Okumura:2024a,Philcox:2024,Saga:2024}.
 Recent work showed that IA signals projected along the line of sight are more naturally expanded using the associated Legendre basis rather than the standard Legendre one, due to the geometric anisotropy of projected shapes \citep{Kurita:2022,Okumura:2024,Singh:2024,Inoue:2025}.
 This formalism improves the separation of physical signals from noise and enhances interpretability at large scales.

-In this paper, we measure the II correlation functions using various galaxy samples from the SDSS and SDSS-III Baryon Oscillation Spectroscopic Survey (BOSS), covering the redshift range $0.16\leq z\leq 0.70$.
-To maximize the signal-to-noise ratio (S/N), we expand the II correlations in the associated Legendre basis.
-Following \cite{Xu:2023}, we further improve the shape measurements by cross-matching the BOSS spectroscopic galaxy samples with Dark Energy Spectrograph Instrument (DESI) imaging data.
+In this Letter, we measure the II correlation functions using various galaxy samples from the SDSS and SDSS-III Baryon Oscillation Spectroscopic Survey (BOSS), covering the redshift range $0.16\leq z\leq 0.70$.
+To maximize the signal-to-noise ratio, we expand the II correlations in the associated Legendre basis.
+Following \cite{Xu:2023}, we further improve the shape measurements by crossmatching the BOSS spectroscopic galaxy samples with Dark Energy Spectrograph Instrument (DESI) imaging data.
 This allows us to report the first observational evidence for intrinsic galaxy alignments in ellipticity autocorrelations out to $100\mpcoh$, a scale comparable to that of the BAO.
 Our results demonstrate that galaxy shape autocorrelations can be robustly measured at cosmological scales, opening a new window for using IA as a cosmological probe.
-Throughout this paper, we adopt a flat $\Lambda$CDM model determined by \cite{Planck-Collaboration:2020}.
+Throughout this Letter, we adopt a flat $\Lambda$CDM model determined by \cite{Planck-Collaboration:2020}.